Frequently Asked Questions

 The Office of Admissions makes every attempt to notify applicants if/when they are missing items from their application.
 In general, it may take several weeks to process the hundreds of pieces of mail received each day in the fall and early winter months.
 Therefore, the Office of Admissions cannot respond to phone inquiries about specific pieces of mail sent for an individual application.
-However, students will receive notification from the Office of Admissions, either by post or by e-mail, if their application is incomplete and what items are missing.
+However, students will receive access to an online admissions portal by e-mail, which will allow students to check if their application is incomplete and what items are missing.
 Please note that if application materials are submitted on or just before the application deadline, it may take longer for us to provide notice due to the extremely heavy volume of documents that we receive in the days surrounding deadlines.

 Please note that applicants are given two weeks upon notification of missing items to submit their missing materials to the Office of Admissions to complete their files.
 Late-arriving Regular Decision application materials received after March 1 may not be accepted for consideration.

-Missing items notification will be sent to the e-mail address provided on the Common Application, along with instructions for tracking missing items via the web site.
+Missing items notification will be sent to the e-mail address provided on the Common Application.
 The College cannot be responsible for messages blocked by spam filter programs or problems with internet service providers or postal service delivery.
 Please be sure to set any spam filters to receive e-mail from Pomona College.

 12. Who should write my two (2) required letters of recommendation?
 Can I send additional recommendations?